 - 12.1 In accordance with Welsh Government Guidance (Keeping Learners Safe 3.2.14, Chapter 5: Safer Recruitment Practice), this school/setting will follow the HR management processes, which include a criminal record check and barred list check from Disclosure and Barring Services (DBS).
-Timely DBS renewal checks will also be completed for existing staff members. - 12.2 All members of staff, volunteers and governors/management committee members will be required to hold an up-to-date DBS disclosure certificate, where applicable, in line with DBS regulations.
+Renewal checks will be undertaken, where appropriate, in line with the above Welsh Government Guidance and the local authority's HR policies. - 12.2 All members of staff, volunteers and governors/management committee members will be required to hold an up-to-date DBS disclosure certificate, where applicable, in line with DBS regulations.
 Further guidance on this can be obtained from Human Resources.
-The school will maintain a record of all staff DBS disclosure dates and ensure that renewals are timely in accordance with HR policies. - 12.3 The engagement of agency/peripatetic staff within schools should be subject to the same rigorous requirements as employed for permanent members of staff.
+The school will maintain a record of all staff DBS disclosure dates.

+- 12.3 The engagement of agency/peripatetic staff within schools should be subject to the same rigorous requirements as employed for permanent members of staff.
 The Headteacher/ Setting Leader will ensure that any person engaged to work in the school has satisfactory qualifications, references and checks.
-A written log of all agency/peripatetic staff will be kept, clearly listing where a DBS disclosure is available, or a risk assessment is formulated in lieu of an available DBS disclosure.

-- 12.4 The Headteacher/Setting Leader retains responsibility for ensuring that all persons attending school site are appropriately risk assessed in circumstances where current DBS disclosures are unavailable. - 12.5 In the event that any member of staff holds an additional role of employment or volunteering that is not specifically linked to school but whereby there is a possibility of contact with pupils i.e., private tutoring arrangements, sport clubs etc. the member of staff will ensure they clearly inform the Headteacher/ Setting Leader of their role and remit in this regard.
+A written log of all agency/peripatetic staff will be kept, clearly listing where a DBS disclosure is available, or a risk assessment is formulated in lieu of an available DBS disclosure. - 12.4 The Headteacher/Setting Leader retains responsibility for ensuring that all persons attending school site are appropriately risk assessed in circumstances where current DBS disclosures are unavailable. - 12.5 In the event that any member of staff holds an additional role of employment or volunteering that is not specifically linked to school but whereby there is a possibility of contact with pupils i.e., private tutoring arrangements, sport clubs etc. the member of staff will ensure they clearly inform the Headteacher/ Setting Leader of their role and remit in this regard.
 The Headteacher/ Setting Leader will keep clear written records of the arrangements. - 12.6 All schools should familiarise themselves with their local authority Recruitment and Selection Protocol and Guidance.